Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 When you're finished with this Quickstart, you can clean up the objects created in Snowflake.

 ### Clean Up Script
-Navigate to the last the last cell in the Snowflake Notebook to uncomment and run the last cell labeled **clean_up** to drop the objects created in this Quickstart.
+Navigate to the last cell in the Snowflake Notebook to uncomment and run the last cell labeled **clean_up** to drop the objects created in this Quickstart.

 <!-- ------------------------ -->
 ## Conclusion and Resources